LibraryCarpentry/lc-compendium-packaging/README.md

-# Packaging and Publishing the Research Compendium
+# Compendium Packaging and Publication

 This final lesson in the Curating for Reproducibility curriculum explains the process of assembling, packaging, and publishing a research compendium.
 It covers key issues and best practices for ensuring that research data, code, and documentation are curated for reuse and reproducibility.